State Authorization of Distance Education and Professional Licensure Considerations

 An educational institution’s eligibility to provide federal financial aid is tied to compliance with the distance education laws in each jurisdiction where educational activities are subject to state regulation.
 Accordingly, Georgia Southern works with campus partners and with state agencies where authorization is required to ensure compliance with relevant distance education regulations.
-Inquiries pertaining to distance education regulations at Georgia Southern should be addressed to The Center for Teaching Excellence (CTE) Coordinator, Marsha Miller, at email@example.com (phone: 912.344.3354).
-Please also consider visiting the website maintained by Georgia Southern’s Internal Audit, Risk, & Compliance for more information regarding compliance programs administered across the University community.
+Inquiries pertaining to distance education regulations at Georgia Southern University should submit a helpdesk ticket to the Faculty Center.
+Please also consider visiting the website maintained by Georgia Southern’s Internal Audit, Risk, & Compliance for more information regarding compliance programs administered across the university community.

 SARA Georgia and Other State Entities

 Georgia Southern University is a participating institution in the State Authorization Reciprocity Agreement (SARA) administered by GA-SARA.
 The Georgia Nonpublic Postsecondary Education Commission is the designated the portal agency for SARA – the entity responsible for coordinating SARA activities in Georgia.
-Georgia’s portal agency contact information is as follows:
+The Georgia Portal Agency contact information is as follows:

 Mr. Adam Hawk